-- Supporting the third round of artists to develop and deliver their projects - Taking a pause from grant-giving for one year to assess the impact to date, and evaluate the work undertaken - Producing a celebratory sharing event, involving all the artist funded to date, to share with a wider community of interested parties, and bring the old to the new. - Developing a new strand of funding methodologies - Rolling out the Peer to Peer evaluation - Engaging more Trustees with wider networks to increase our access to artists to fund for future rounds.
+- Supporting the final round of artists to develop and deliver their projects - Producing a final celebratory sharing event, involving all the artist funded, to share with a wider community of interested parties. - Develop a new strand of funding methodologies - Rolling out evaluation videos and web content for archival purposes - Engaging more Trustees with wider networks to increase our access to artists to fund for future rounds.